Daylily hybridizer spotlight: Bruce Kovach

 How a hybridizer chooses what to cross

-In his presentation, Bruce Kovach stressed the value of having color contrast in gardens.
+Bruce Kovach stressed the value of having color contrast in gardens.
 Seeing different colors side by side sparks ideas for new crosses.
-He advised to focus on improving one or two traits at a time to keep hybridizing objectives clear.
+He cautioned to focus on improving one or two traits to keep hybridizing objectives clear.

 If you have fewer than five seedlings, discard it.